Gillian McKeith: COVID-19 misinformation and conspiracy theories

 During the COVID-19 pandemic, McKeith opposed lockdowns and promoted anti-vaccination and COVID-19 conspiracy theories.
 She expressed her belief in a conspiracy of impending "martial law" and "fascist tyranny".
 She urged followers to refuse vaccines, referring to them as "clotshots", and instead suggested without evidence that nutrition could provide immunity against infection, prompting criticism from the British Nutrition Foundation and British Dietetic Association.
 In May 2021 she took part in an anti-vaccine protest at the Westfield shopping centre in London.
 She spoke at another protest in July 2021 alongside the conspiracy theorists David Icke and Piers Corbyn and again at a London protest that December.
 In November 2021 she posted on Twitter implying that the sperm of vaccinated men was inferior, with no medical basis.

 Personal life

 McKeith met her husband, the American lawyer Howard Magaziner, in Edinburgh, where he was spending a year studying.
 At the time he ran a chain of health food shops in the United States, with which she became involved.
 The couple now live in London and have two daughters.
-McKeith suffers from scoliosis, and has said there is not a moment in her life when she is not in pain because of it.
+McKeith has scoliosis, and has said there is not a moment in her life when she is not in pain because of it.